dachcom-digital/pimcore-news/UPGRADE.md

 # Upgrade Notes

+#### Update from Version 2.2.5 to Version 2.2.6
+- fix forced unpublishing if no copy process is active [#44](https://github.com/dachcom-digital/pimcore-news/issues/44)

 #### Update from Version 2.2.4 to Version 2.2.5
 - fix detail url slugify listener (remove detail url on copy, improved duplication check)